anetczuk/ros-diagram-tools/README.md

 In addition there is `rosverifier` tool detecting packages overlay in *catkin* workspace.

-Main motivation for the project was to present variuos aspects of *ROS* workspace in friendly form.
+Main motivation for the project was to present variuos aspects of *ROS* workspace in easy to understand form.